 - contemporary culture, eg music, film, TV and fashion

 Businesses can benefit by simply being in the proximity of a cultural or a heritage location, building or an event.
 They can also take a more proactive approach and integrate cultural and heritage experiences in their new and existing tourism products.

 Screen tourism is on the rise.
 Boosted by the success of HBO’s Game of Thrones, and productions such as Line of Duty and The Fall, screen tourism is making a lasting impact on the local Northern Ireland economy and presents local businesses with a wealth of new opportunities.
-To find out more about screen tourism opportunities, see screen tourism.
+To find out more about screen tourism opportunities, see screen tourism opportunities.

 Northern Ireland has a strong music offering, from traditional music in pubs and festivals, to more contemporary music which has taken centre stage at key events.
 There is also has a wide range of music venues from small intimate sites, to large facilities which can host major international acts.